embl-ic/minflux-viewer-legacy/README.md

  In case of error or bugs, please contact <ziqiang.huang@embl.de>, or create a issue to this repo.

 ## Version
- v1.0: initial commit to EMBL gitlab
+ v1.0: 2023.10.12   initial commit to EMBL gitlab v1.1: 2024.03.25   new function added: filter import/export; parser of new Abberior data format

+## Known issues
+ - histogram plot sometimes won't update correctly, with attribute has single constant value, or most identical values.

 ## Publication